hyperledger-labs/go-perun/README.md

 ## Security Disclaimer

+**Do not use this software with real funds**.

-_go-perun_ is still alpha software.
+_go-perun_ is still in development.
-It should not be used in production.
-The purpose of the [current release](https://github.com/hyperledger-labs/go-perun/releases) is to give potential users a general impression and to invite feedback.
 The authors take no responsibility for any loss of digital assets or other damage caused by the use of this software.
-**Do not use this software with real funds**.

 ## Getting Started